usdot-fhwa-stol/multiple_object_tracking/docs/clustering/point/index.md

 struct Point;
 ```

-This class represents the geometric center of a cluster.
-It is a sub-vector of `multiple_object_tracking::CtrvState`
+This class represents a cluster's _centroid_: a point equal to the mean of a cluster's contained members.
+It is a
-and `multiple_object_tracking::CtraState` containing the common vector elements.
+sub-vector of `multiple_object_tracking::CtrvState` and `multiple_object_tracking::CtraState` containing the common
+(mathematical) vector elements.

 ## Data members